 To remove the battery, turn the battery counter-clockwise using the edge of the Test Light Tool as shown (5C, 5D).
 DO NOT attempt to cut into or pry open the battery.
 Be sure to discard the used battery properly.

-A replacement PetSafe® battery (RFA-67) can be found at many retailers.
-Contact the Customer Care Center at 1-800-732-2677 or visit our web site at www.petsafe.net for a list of retailers.
+A replacement PetSafe® battery can be found at many retailers.
+Contact the Customer Care Center at 1-800-732-2677 or visit our website at www.petsafe.net to locate a retailer near you.